dask/dask/docs/source/setup/kubernetes.rst

-You may also want to see the documentation on using :doc:`Dask with Docker containers <docker>` to help you manage your software enviornments on Kubernetes.
+You may also want to see the documentation on using :doc:`Dask with Docker containers <docker>` to help you manage your software environments on Kubernetes.

 .. _Kubernetes: https://kubernetes.io/
 .. _Daskernetes: https://daskernetes.readthedocs.io/